Advertising & Postering in Residence

 Unauthorized distribution of promotional materials

-If an organization or individual is found responsible for unauthorized distribution of promotional materials, Student Housing & Community Services may deny future advertising privileges in UBC residence areas and invoice them for any clean-up costs incurred.
+If an organization or individual is found responsible for the unauthorized distribution of promotional materials, Student Housing and Community Services may deny future advertising privileges in UBC residence areas.

 Questions?